 Ann Arbor PDCEN

-To improve awareness about deployment related respiratory disease, we published an article in the New England Journal of Medicine's Clinical Problem Solving series describing the presentation of a Veteran diagnosed with constrictive bronchiolitis and highlighting the Airborne Hazards and Open Burn Pit Center of Excellence's role in establishing the diagnosis (https://pubmed.ncbi.nlm.nih.gov/35388671/).
+We continually strive to raise awareness about respiratory issues related to military service: we published an article in the New England Journal of Medicine highlighting a case of constrictive bronchiolitis in a Veteran and the role the Airborne Hazards and Open Burn Pit Center of Excellence played in the diagnosis.
+Read more here: A Burning Question: New England Journal of Medicine

 Hematoxylin and eosin stained section of lung demonstrates constrictive bronchiolitis (CB) characterized by subepithelial fibrosis that widens (arrows) the normally narrow space between the airway epithelium and smooth muscle (200x magnification).
 Rabin et al; N Engl J Med.
 2022